Cairo (1963 film)

-Cairo is a 1963 American crime film starring George Sanders, Richard Johnson, and Walter Rilla.
-Directed by Wolf Rilla (Walter's son) and written by Joan LaCour Scott, it was released on August 21, 1963, by Metro-Goldwyn-Mayer.
-The film is a nearly scene-for-scene remake of John Huston's 1950 film noir, The Asphalt Jungle.
+Cairo is a 1963 heist film directed by Wolf Rilla, written by Joan LaCour Scott, and starring George Sanders, Richard Johnson, Faten Hamama (in her only English-language role), John Meillon, Ahmed Mazhar and Eric Pohlmann.
+It is a remake of the 1950 film noir The Asphalt Jungle, relocated from the American Midwest to the titular Egyptian city.
+The film was released in January 1963 by Metro-Goldwyn-Mayer.

 Plot

-Former British soldier and schemer Major Pickering flies into Cairo on a phony passport.
-He has had years in a German prison to develop a foolproof plan to rob King Tut's jewels from the Cairo Museum.
+Former British soldier Major Pickering flies into Cairo on a phony passport.
+He has had years in a German prison to develop a foolproof plan to rob King Tut's jewels from the Egyptian Museum.
 He contacts Nicodemos, a shady casino operator and brother of his con artist ex-cellmate, and lays out his bombshell.
 He declares the daring heist will net a jaw-dropping quarter million dollars.

-He then begins to round up a gang to execute his plan.
+Pickering then begins to round up a gang to execute his plan.
 For a safe-cracker he starts with reliable countryman and ex-soldier Willy.
 An explosive expert and once top "box man", he's now married to an Egyptian and father of a toddler.
 Reluctant to join in, he is persuaded by a too big to say no to promise of $25,000.